thekamik/searching-algorithms/README.md

 - **Bellman-Ford Algorithm**: Computes the shortest paths from a single source vertex to all other vertices in a graph that may contain negative edge weights.
 - **A-star Algorithm**: Finds the shortest path between nodes using heuristics to improve efficiency in pathfinding.

+## Project Description

+This repository contains code that is designed to be easily integrated into other projects.
+The primary component is the graph-related functionality, which can be seamlessly added to your own codebase.

+### Integration Instructions

+1. **Include the Code:**
+   - Add the `search` folder from this repository to your project directory.

+2. **Usage:**
+   - Include the header file `graph.h` in your source files where you need the graph functionality.

+### Example

+Refer to the `main.cpp` file in this repository for a practical example of how to use the code.

 ## Features

 - **CMake Support**: The project uses CMake for build configuration and management.